 PAN ROASTED MUSHROOMS WITH SMOKY RED PEPPER TAHINI

-Designed as a satiating side dish, these mushrooms have notes of garlic and lemon, balanced with their innate earthiness.
+Designed as a satiating side dish, these mushrooms have notes of garlic and lemon, balanced with umami.
 The texture is hearty but not crispy, and they feel elevated without much effort—making them an impressive yet low-stakes dish when guests are over.
 The real star comes from the deep reddish-orange, smoky, creamy tahini that uses red jalapeños.
 (Note: if you're shy around spice, removing the seeds will greatly reduce the heat.)